Noratrieb/blog/content/posts/elf-linkage/index.md

 [^pe]: **P**ortable **E**xecutable, the format of `.exe` executable and `.dll` dynamic library files.
 [^coff]: **C**ommon **O**bject **F**ile **F**ormat, the format of `.obj` object files.
 [^macho]: Which gets its name from the Mach kernel, which Apple platforms are based on.
-[^xcoff]: No IBM, I don't care about XCOFF, which is surprsingly still in use today the same way IBM AIX is still in use today.
+[^xcoff]: No IBM, I don't care about XCOFF, which is surprisingly still in use today the same way IBM AIX is still in use today.
           While we're doing a history lesson, there is also an "a.out" format that was used on older Unixes.
 It's the reason why ELF linkers still name their output file `a.out` if you don't override the name.
 [^mangling]: If you want to learn how C++ mangles its names, I can recommend [my interactive website on this topic](https://noratrieb.github.io/womangling/).